MuffinCat1/WebCamera/README.md

 A WebCamera Created In Python With Record System Timer And FPS Counter

-You Need The OpenCv Library
+You Need The OpenCV Library